Saleha-m14/Number-guessing_game/README.md

 + I imported and installed Colorama to add color to the texts.
 But the text was not in a different color I returned and check my codes if I had truly imported and installed Colorama.
 The issue was solved by installing the Colorama (pip install Colorama).
 The reason was that I had closed my workspace and opened a new one instead of opening the previous one.
 +

+## Deplyment

+This project is deployed using [Heroku](https://www.heroku.com/github-students) and following the instruction of deployment video of Course Institue.
+These are the deployment steps:

+1. Open Heroku and click on "Create New App".
+2. Write your app name and select region.
+You should give your app a unique name.
+3. On the new page click on "settings" and select Config Var, type PORT in key with a value of 8000.
+4. Click "Add buildpack", select Python and click "Save Changes".
+5. Select NodeJS and click save again.
+The order is important the Python should be on the top of NodeJS.
+6.Click on "Deploy" tab.
+7. Select "Github" as deployment method.
+8.Search for your repository name and click connect.
+9.Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
+10. When your project is deployed you can open it simply by clicking "View".

 ## Acknowledgements